 The Species360 Conservation Science Alliance would bring together our best biologist, data, analytics, and population management scientists with conservationists to deliver new, data-driven insight.
 We had a great idea, but we had a lot of work to do.
 There were many questions about the value of the data.
 Is it clean enough?
 Is there enough data for analysis for each species?
 Is the data on animals in human care (ex situ) relevant for saving animals in the wild (in situ)?
 What data and analytics would be relevant?
 Will other partners help?

 Funding was a big question.
 Our members pay an annual membership fee to support Species360.
 How much of that funding can we use to fund a science team?
 If the team is underfunded it will never accomplish our lofty goals, but we can’t divert too much funding from our core responsibility of building and supporting ZIMS.
 Fortunately, we found a small group of excited sponsors that understood our vision.
 Copenhagen Zoo, Mandai Wildlife Group, and the World Association of Zoos and Aquariums (WAZA) provided multi-year funding.
 Many small grants were also used to staff the CSA team and to support their projects.
 Another challenge was to pull the complex data out of ZIMS, clean it, aggregate and transform it in new ways for new purposes, and define new algorithms and methods to use the data for science.
 Again, we were fortunate.
-Our science team is hosted by one of our key partners, University of Southern Denmark (SDU), and includes leadership from two associate professors, Dr. Dalia Conde, Species360’s Director of Science, and Dr. Fernando Colchero, Species360’s Principal Statistical Analyst.
+Our science team is hosted by one of our key partners, University of Southern Denmark (SDU), and included leadership from two associate professors, Dr. Dalia Conde, Species360’s Director of Science, and Dr. Fernando Colchero, Species360’s Principal Statistical Analyst.
 Because of their academic affiliation and proactive partnership and support from leaders at SDU, they were able to collaborate with key thought leaders in demography, computer science, statistics, and other disciplines.
-They have access to supercomputing resources and they collaborate on projects and grant writing.

 Much of the early work of the Alliance was foundational science, which establishes the value of our members’ efforts in collecting the data in ZIMS.
 These projects also allow us to establish data extraction and cleansing, and analytical methods for using the data for applied science and animal care.
 Publishing this research in leading scientific publications may also help us find additional sponsors, partners, and resources to expand the valuable work of the Alliance.
 Some examples include: